-UOA REIT is committed to the highest standards of integrity, honesty, and ethical behaviour in the conduct of its business and operations.
-With this in mind, the enhanced Whistle Blowing Policy ("the Policy") has been formulated to enable employees within UOA REIT, business partners and members of the public to report instances of unethical behaviour, actual or suspected fraud and/or abuse within the Company.
-The implementation of the Policy is also in line with the Whistle Blower Protection Act 2010, Companies Act 2016, Malaysian Anti-Corruption Commission Act 2009, Capital Market and Services Act 2007, Personal Data Protection Act 2010 and all applicable laws and regulations in Malaysia.
+UOA is committed to the highest standards of integrity, honesty, and ethical behaviour in the conduct of its business and operations.
+With this in mind, the enhanced Whistleblowing Policy ("the Policy") has been formulated to enable employees within the Group, business partners and members of the public to report instances of unethical behaviour, actual or suspected fraud and/or abuse within the Company.
+The implementation of the Policy is also in line with the Whistleblower Protection Act 2010, Companies Act 2016, Malaysian Anti-Corruption Commission Act 2009, Capital Market and Services Act 2007, Personal Data Protection Act 2010 and all applicable laws and regulations in Malaysia.

 The definitions of some of the key terms used in this policy are given below:

 This Whistleblower Policy applies to the Group.
 This Policy is not to nullify the Grievance Procedure and/or Disciplinary Action Process and Procedure but to provide alternative means for employees and members of the public to raise a concern outside the normal reporting channels.
 Complaints on personal grievances concerning an individual’s terms and conditions of employment or other aspects of working environment should be dealt under the existing Human Resource procedures in the Code of Conduct adopted by the Company/Group.
 All issues that arise due to the terms of employment should be channelled to the Head of Human Resources rather than through the Whistle Blowing Channel.